danwerner21/vic2020/README.md

 ### Ports
 In order to simplify the VIC-2020s power requirements, the cassette and user ports were ommitted from the system.
 It is possible to use the lines in the AUX connector (J11) and the IEC port to gain access to the cassette data lines if one wanted to use a cassette emulator.
 The cartridge port is mostly compatible (assuming proper setting of SW3) with the omission of the RAM1,RAM2, & RAM3 lines.
+Note that trimmer RV1 can be used to adjust video signal output strength.
+If your particular TV appears either overdriven or too dim, adjust RV1 accordingly.
+Variable Cap C2 can be used to adjust video signal phase -- adjust this trimmer if your VIC shows no color or the wrong colors.

 ### Ram Configuration